 We took a break above the slabs, and tried to guess the route up over the ridge (we were wrong every time we guessed the entire trip).
-By this time, I was getting tired and Emily was having to wait for me.
+By this time, I was getting tired and Micah was having to wait for me.
 We scrambled up a treed gully, sometimes using the trees as holds and reached a small lake with people actually taking a break and swimming.
 Then straight up the last steep slog to the bocca.
 Opening up to more incredible views.

 We did some zigzagging back and forth, dropping down to traverse between boccas.
 It was a short climb to the next bocca, and then we could see the ski hill below.

 It was only 1.5km and 650m of descent to the ski lodge, but it was a very rocky, steppy descent.
 Lots of little scrambles, and little to no path.
-I was really getting tired on the way down, so once we neared the ski lodge, I told Emily to go ahead and find and pay for the campsite.
-What took Emily 20 minutes to complete, took me 35!
+I was really getting tired on the way down, so once we neared the ski lodge, I told Micah to go ahead and find and pay for the campsite.
+What took Micah 20 minutes to complete, took me 35!
 This was the only time we hiked apart on the trip.

 At the campsite we met a young woman from Quebec solo hiking the GR20, we would meet her again in few days.
 She told us the weather forecast for the next day was rain.
-We also met a couple from the UK who did the John Muir Trail at the same time as Emily, and went the opposite direction to Emily, so they probably hiked past each other at some point!
+We also met a couple from the UK who did the John Muir Trail at the same time as Micah, and went the opposite direction to Micah, so they probably hiked past each other at some point!

 We had a stream beside us, so we did some laundry.
 While I was super tired, nothing actually hurt.
 It wasn’t very picturesque at the ski hill, so I am pretty sure we just washed up, ate and went to bed.